Flash Point

-The flash point indicates how easy a chemical may ignite and burn
+The flash point of a chemical indicates how easy it may ignite and burn.

 Sponsored Links